The Blue Lotus: Second version, 1946

 In the 1940s and 1950s, when Hergé's popularity had increased, he and his team at Studios Hergé redrew many of the original black-and-white Tintin adventures in colour using the ligne claire ("clear line") drawing style he had developed so that they visually fitted in with the new Tintin stories being created.
 The Studios reformatted and coloured The Blue Lotus in 1946.
-Little was actually changed for the 1946 edition, although many of the backgrounds were embellished.
+Apart from the first four pages, which were completely remade, little was actually changed for the 1946 edition, although many of the backgrounds were embellished.
 Minor alterations included replacing three highland Scotsmen who briefly featured in the story with three Sikhs.
 The map that appears on the opening page was made smaller, while a reference to Sir Malcolm Campbell was removed.
 The European Palace Hotel was renamed The Continental, while Gibbons' company was also renamed from the Americano-Anglo Chinese Stell [sic] Company Limited to American and Chinese Steel Incorporated, and the drug smuggling ship known as the S.S.
 City of Doodlecastle was renamed the S.S.
 Harika Maru.